The XMM-Newton view of the radio loud narrow line Seyfert1 galaxy PMN J0948+0022: Discussion

+The corona may well be outflowing as discussed by \citet{belo99} in their dynamical corona model.
+It is shown by \citet{belo99} that a dynamical corona emits a hard power-law, hence the hard power law obtained here may be a natural consequence of the dynamical corona at the base of the jet.

-The other aspect of the present study is the study of rms spectrum.
-The calculated rms spectrum remained almost constant upto 1 keV and it increased beyond 1 keV.
-The beyond 1 keV there might be independently varying spectral components and the power spectral density could be energy dependent \citep{va+03}.
-As the error bars are relatively large, so to draw any firm conclusion on spectral variability for photon energies beyond 1 keV longer observations are required.
+We also studied the rms spectrum from the observed lightcurve.
+The calculated rms spectrum remained almost constant up to 1 keV and it increased beyond 1 keV.
+Thus beyond 1 keV, there might be independently varying spectral components and the power spectral density could be energy dependent \citep{va+03a}.
+As the error bars are relatively large, longer observations are required to draw any firm conclusion on spectral variability for photon energies beyond 1 keV.
+In fact the Fig \ref{fig6} shows no correlation between the lightcurves in 0.3--2.5 and 2.5--10.0 keV energy bands, hinting that the lightcurves are possibly of independent origin.

-The other important aspect of the emission from PMN~J0948+0022 is the linear relation between the rms variability amplitude and the mean count rate.
-This feature is also seen in case of narrow line Seyfert 1 galaxies \citep{ed+02, mc+04} and from Seyfert~1 galaxies \citep{va+03a, va+03b}. \citet{umv05} showed that the linear rms--flux relation is an outcome of a multiplicative process where the amplitude of short time-scale variations are modulated by the longer time scale variations.
-In case of accretion flow the long time scale variations are produced at larger radii whereas the short time scale variations are produced at shorter radii of the accretion disc.
-In fact \citet{ly97} proposed a model where the fluctuations originated at the larger radii of the accretion disc were considered to propagate to smaller radii, to explain the observed X-ray variability in X-ray binaries. \citet{um01} showed that the linear relationship between the rms variability amplitude and flux is a natural outcome of the model proposed by \citet{ly97}.
+Another important aspect of the emission from \pmn is the linear relation between the rms variability amplitude and the mean count rate.
+This behaviour is also seen in other NLS1 galaxies \citep{ed+02, mc+04} and from Seyfert~1 galaxies \citep{va+03a, va+03b}. \citet{umv05} showed that the linear rms--flux relation is an outcome of a multiplicative process where the amplitude of short time-scale variations are modulated by the longer time scale variations.
+In the case of an accretion flow, the long time scale variations are produced at larger radii whereas the short time scale variations are produced at shorter radii of the accretion disc. \citet{ly97} proposed a model where the fluctuations originate at the larger radii and then propagate inwards to smaller radii to explain the observed X-ray variability in X-ray binaries. \citet{um01} showed that the linear relationship between the rms variability amplitude and flux is a natural outcome of the model proposed by \citet{ly97}.